marcodelmastro/AdventOfCode2023/README.md

 * [Day 7](Day07.ipynb).
 Custom `compare` functions to be used with sorting algorithm using `functools.cmp_to_key()`.

 * [Day 8](Day08.ipynb).
-Simple graph navigation for Part 1, the usual "large number" spin for Part 2, can be easlity solved computing LCM of various path periods in graph.
+Simple graph navigation for Part 1, the usual "large number" spin for Part 2, can be easily solved by computing LCM of various path periods in graph.

-* [Day 9](Day09.ipynb). `np.diff` to process the lists in a loop, `np.any` to stop it, some simple manupolation to get the results.
+* [Day 9](Day09.ipynb). `np.diff` to process the lists in a loop, `np.any` to stop it, some simple manipulation to get the results.

 * [Day 10](Day10.ipynb).
 First map of 2023!
-Interesting twist for Part 2, solved by expading the map with 3x3 pipe tiles and flood-filling algorithm.
+Interesting twist for Part 2, solved by expanding the map with 3x3 pipe tiles and flood-filling algorithm.

 * [Day 11](Day11.ipynb). `np.insert()` directly on original map for Part 1, computing new coordinates for Part 2.

 * [Day 12](Day12.ipynb).
 Brute force for Part 1, recursion and memoization for Part 2.

 * [Day 13](Day13.ipynb).
 Matrix manipulation with `numpy`.
 Part 2 is almost straightforward, but original results from Part 1 need to be ignored (and off-by-one errors are always behind the corner.

+* [Day 13](Day13.ipynb).
+More matrix manipulation with `numpy`, using `np.rot90` to recycle the tilting function for different directions.
+As it often happens in AOC, Part 2 can be solved by looking for a period in the results of the repetitive operation, and extrapolate to the final result accordingly.
+Using `hash(np.array.tobyte())` to store intermediate results in a diction lay and quickly check for repetitions.